Recipes, creative cooking ideas and food photography from the author of the Taste of Tucson and Sprinkles! Cookbooks

 This Sonoran version of tortilla soup features crushed tortilla chips and melted cheese anchored in a clear broth that is seasoned with garlic, green chiles and Mexican oregano.
-I use shredded roasted or rotisserie chicken so that it’s ready in about 30 minutes.
-If you can’t find RO-TEL in your neck of the woods, you can substitute it with 1 cup diced tomatoes and 1/4 cup canned diced green chiles.

 This version is the personal creation of Chef Suzana Davila of Tucson's Cafe Poca Cosa/ The Little One, who specializes in these complex sauces.
-Serve this dish with tortillas and a pretty, salad, as Suzana would.

 A cheesy chicken and broccoli casserole featuring my copycat condensed Cream of Chicken Soup recipe.
-For a lower carb version of this dish, replace the pasta with an additional cup of chopped broccoli.

 This super easy salad dressing recipe is especially good on a Greek salad, cucumber salad or Asian Chicken salad and you can make it right in the bottle if you only have a little bit of Sriracha left.

 Here in Tucson it can be hard to get fresh green papaya, so I use packaged coleslaw mix instead in this spicy Thai cabbage salad inspired by my very favorite Thai dish.
-Som Tum (Green Papaya Salad).
-It's crunchy, salty and spicy and I swear that it will cure whatever ails you.

 These chipotle eggs topped with caviar and capers are fancy yet simple.